 When your thirsty, drink.
 During exercise or heat, make sure to drink enough to compensate for the lost fluids.

 But if you want the guidelines, anywhere from 2 to 4 liters a day should be enough.

 If you don’t move your body, then the bowel movements are not as frequent as they should be.
-Exercise can help significantly with constipation.
+Exercise can be the best resort for dealing with constipation.
 You don’t need to do a lot, a simple 30-minute walk a day can do wonders.
 You can try anything you like, from swimming to basketball, football or fitness.

 I have personally tried it myself, and I must say it can be beneficial.

 If everything fails, and if you want to deal with constipation naturally, this is a way to go.
 It will not only help with digestion but will also enhance your body and open any kind of energetic blocks in your body, very subtle, but effective.